 4.1.3.
-Rules for adding attributes to whole roads and individual sections of them
+Rules for adding attributes to roads and road sections

 In this section: